Morgan Stanley CV and cover letter advice: telling your story

 Tell a convincing story by tweaking your CV to specifically suit Morgan Stanley, rather than submitting a generic CV.
 Look at the skills and requirements that the job or internship description asks for and build your CV around these.
 You can do this by grouping experiences together that demonstrate specific skills.

-- For example, in past years graduate roles at Morgan Stanley have tended to ask for a ‘proven team player’.
+- For example, graduate roles at Morgan Stanley tend to ask that you are a ‘proven team player’.
 Highlight this skill by grouping instances from work, extracurricular activities and your education where you have worked successfully in a team.

 For each, explain how your skills and qualities have been challenged and have developed.
 Show recruiters that there is a clear progression in your skills to the point where you are ready to apply to Morgan Stanley.

-- Morgan Stanley’s careers site has emphasised the ‘collegial’ atmosphere of the workplace and how the organisation places a great deal of importance on ‘giving back’ and charitable pursuits.
+- Morgan Stanley has emphasised its ‘collegial’ atmosphere and how the organisation places a great deal of importance on ‘giving back’ and charitable pursuits.